factorial-io/phabalicious/docs/configuration.md

 * `sqlSkipTables` a list of table-names drush should omit when doing a backup.
 * `configurationManagement` a list of configuration-labels to import on `reset`.
 This defaults to `['sync']` and may be overridden on a per-host basis.
 You can add command arguments to the the configuration label.
+* `rsyncOptions` additional options to pass to rsync when doing a copyFrom.

 Example:
 ```yaml